 The graph approach is ideal to query connections within the data.
 Anti-fraud teams can run queries traversing datasets of millions of records to unveil suspicious connections.
 This is critical to detect networks and suspicious patterns in real-time.
 But in order to speed up the analysis process, and therefore the response time, e-commerce merchants need intuitive accesses to this graph data.

-Linkurious helps eCommerce merchants leverage graph databases’ abilities with a visualization and analysis interface optimized for fraud detection.
+Linkurious helps e-commerce fraud detection teams leverage graph databases’ abilities with a fraud investigation platform.

-To illustrate what fraud detection analysis with Linkurious Enterprise looks like, we created a small dataset with dummy eCommerce data and loaded it into a graph database.
+To illustrate what fraud detection analysis with Linkurious Enterprise looks like, we created a small dataset with dummy data and loaded it into a graph database.
 In the following sections, we explain how anti-fraud teams can leverage Linkurious Enterprise to detect and investigate fraud attempts.

 Setting up alerts to monitor fraud attempts

 As new fraud schemes emerge, the ability to create detection rules on the fly is critical.
 Graph traversal languages, such as Cypher or Gremlin are simple yet complete enough to let analysts imagine new queries that will flag fraudulent behaviors.
-Linkurious Enterprise offers an alert dashboard to generate and monitor different alerts and assess the flagged cases.
+Linkurious Enterprise offers an alert dashboard to generate and monitor different alerts and assess flagged cases.

 For instance, we want to set up an alert query that returns any transactions that have a connection with at-risk-countries.
 The list of these countries is integrated into the graph model and appears as a property on our country nodes.
 The data is processed in near-real time and you get an immediate response of whether or not there are such patterns in your data.

 Setting up alerts in Linkurious using Cypher query language